modernaize/lo-install/vm-docker-compose/README.md

 cd liveObjectsInstall
 ```

---staging 1 if you want to test your confg
+--staging 1 if you want to test your config
 --staging 0 if you want to create a production certificate

 Note : there a limits per week for production certificates

 ```
 ./getCertificate.sh \
---domains demo3.liveobjects.rocks \
+--domains demo4.liveobjects.rocks \
 --email info@liveobjects.rocks \
 --data-path ./webserver/certbot \
 --staging 0